johngoldin/can_i_get_a_clean_project/content/blog/apple-health-export/2021-06-07-apple-watch-visits-the-er/index.md

 So what was actually going on with my heart rate during this incident?
 That takes us to the Apple Health Export.
-After getting home from the ER I was a bit unsettled by the whole experience and my typical reaction was to gather data.
+After getting home from the ER I was a bit unsettled by the whole experience and my characteristic reaction was to gather data.
 <img style="float: right;" src="heart_app_sample.PNG" height=224 width=179  figcaption="As I write this post">
 While I was at the ER, I looked at the simple heart rate history that is provided by the Apple Watch when you click on the "current" tab in the Heart app.
 It doesn't really allow you to see the trend over time.
+Shown here is a screenshot of my Apple Watch in an afeternoon after I have taken my daily walk.
+It shows heart rate readings broken down by 30-minute intervals.
+When there's a lot going on within a 30-minute interval basically what you see is a solid bar for that interval with the low and high heart rate.
+The result is a fairly muddy view of what is happening.
+During a workout (and often when there are substantial changes in heart rate), the watch is recording heart rate every few seconds.
+With the default display, you don't see that level of detail.

+I wish I could show you a screenshot from my time in the ER, but at the time I don't think I knew how to make a screenshot and I had other things on my mind.
+I could see that my heart rate had been high and maxed out at 150.
+I couldn't see clearly what had happened right before I arrived at the ER.

+After several days at home I prepared for my follow-up visit with my primary care physician by creating a detailed record of my heart rate during the day in question.
+See my earier post for a detailed description of how to use R to download the Health Export and import and set it up in R. I acknowledge this is not something a normal person is going to do.

 I was looking
-for better Apple heart rate data that led me to learn about the Health Export.
+for better Apple heart rate data and that led me to learn about the Health Export.
 I found a [post by Ryan Praskievicz](https://www.ryanpraski.com/apple-health-data-how-to-export-analyze-visualize-guide/) that showed me how to get the Health Export and load it into R.
 I had a an appointment with my primary care physician early in the next